What Is A Bungalow House?

 When shopping for homes, there are many home styles to choose from.
 From craftsman to French country, the options in architectural design almost seem endless.
 One of the most popular home styles is the classic bungalow.
 This classic design has characteristics that make it stand out to potential homeowners.

-We’ll discuss what a bungalow is and its benefits to see if it might be the right home for you.
+We’ll discuss what a bungalow house is and its benefits to see if it’s the right home for you.

 What Are Bungalow Homes?

 A bungalow is typically a single-story house with a low-pitched roof.
-There are a variety of bungalow types, but the basic layout is characterized by shaded front verandas, dormer windows and visible roof framing.
+There are a variety of bungalow house styles, but the basic layout is characterized by shaded front verandas, dormer windows and visible roof framing.

 Bungalows have been around for hundreds of years, originating in the Bengal region of India and popularized in Britain in the mid-19th century.
 During the early 1900s, bungalows became popular in the United States and continue to be so to this day.